-The case that is important for dialogue is the one discussed previously in Section 2.4.1.
-In this case, has the property that the factor sum is constant whenever the partitions, $Z_i$ and $Z_j$ , are different.
-Hence, this term can be factored-out from Equation 13 to give:
+The case that is important for dialogue is the one discussed above in Section 2.4.1, which has the property that the factor sum is constant whenever the partitions, $Z_i$ and $Z_j$ , are different.
+One can therefore factor out this term from Eq.
+(13) to give: